Henri Ikonen

 Henri Ikonen (born April 17, 1994) is a Finnish professional ice hockey forward currently playing for Lukko in the Liiga.
 Ikonen was selected by the Tampa Bay Lightning in the 6th round (154th overall) of the 2013 NHL Entry Draft.

 Playing career

 Ikonen made his professional and SM-liiga debut with KalPa Kuopio during the 2011–12 season.
 He played the 2012–13 season in the Ontario Hockey League with the Kingston Frontenacs.

-On April 6, 2014, Ikonen was signed to a three-year entry level contract with the Tampa Bay Lightning.
+On April 6, 2014, Ikonen was signed to a three-year entry-level contract with the Tampa Bay Lightning.

-At the conclusion of his entry-level contract and without appearing in a NHL contest with the Lightning, Ikonen returned to Finland in agreeing to a two-year contract with Jokerit of the KHL on June 19, 2017.
+At the conclusion of his entry-level contract and without appearing in an NHL contest with the Lightning, Ikonen returned to Finland in agreeing to a two-year contract with Jokerit of the KHL on June 19, 2017.